Buidlso/telegram-mini-app-nextjs-boilerplate/README.md

 ## Tech Stack

-I'm using Next.js with app router along with shadcn/ui, Tailwind CSS, and tma.js (a Telegram miniapp wrapper).
+I'm using Next.js with app router along with shadcn/ui, Tailwind CSS, and tma.js (a Telegram miniapp wrapper that provides telegram auth user).
 It will be fun, let's go.

 - [**Next.js**](https://nextjs.org/)
 - [**shadcn/ui**](https://ui.shadcn.com/)